Don Carson had a creative cross-over from 2D illustrations to 3D visual design and we are not complaining!

-How long have you been working as an artist for?
-How has your journey been like so far?
+How long have you been working as an artist?
+What has your journey been like so far?

 Don Carson: I graduated from art school as an Illustration major in 1983 and started my career from that point.
 It has been 37 years so far.